katakusan/wro2023-befiring/README.md

 * write the github
 * research how to use yolov5

+Michale Chen From Taiwan

+age:16

+Hola.
+My name is Michale, my job in WRO Future Engineers are these:

+* studied Jetson Nano with Joe
+* write engineer's notes mainly
+* training AI model

 # apparatus introduce
 For the apparatus, we choose the Jetson nano